Geeks in Phoenix

 Laptops

 If you are thinking about getting a laptop computer, there are a few things to keep in mind.
 If you take a few precautions with your laptop, it can last a long time.
-I have a netbook that is over ten (10) years old and still looks and runs like its brand new.
+I have a netbook that is over ten (10) years old and still looks and runs like it's brand new.

 Desktops

 Desktop computers have been the mainstay of the computer form for decades, and they are the preferred style of a computer for business use.
-With external connections for USB devices, monitors, wired networking, and audio, the configurations are kind of endless.
+With external connections for USB devices, monitors, wired networking, and audio, the configurations are endless.

 And then there is the SSF (Small Form Factor) desktop computer.
 These use the same style of memory modules as standard desktop systems but use low-profile expansion cards, like graphics cards.